rasmusdriving/agentic_chat/README.md

     *   If using a vision model, drag and drop an image onto the input area before sending your message.
     *   Click the refresh icon in the header to clear the chat history.
 2.  **Transcription:**
+    *   **From Downloads:**
         *   Download an audio file (e.g., MP3, WAV, M4A).
         *   The extension popup will automatically update, showing a prompt to transcribe the detected file.
         *   Click "Yes" to start the transcription.
+    *   **From Context Menu:**
+        *   Right-click on a direct link to an audio file (e.g., `.../audio.mp3`) or on an embedded HTML5 audio/video player.
+        *   Select "Transcribe Audio" from the context menu.
+        *   The extension popup will open (if not already open) and automatically start the transcription.
+    *   **Transcription Process:**
-A loading indicator will appear.
+        *   A loading indicator will appear in the popup while the audio is fetched and processed.
         *   Once complete, the transcript will be displayed in the "Transcription" section.
         *   Use the "Copy", "Summary", or "Email" buttons to interact with the transcript.

 ## Project Structure